Create a holistic science communication strategy

 How will we measure the success of the holistic science communication strategy?

-Based on the goals of your science communication project, we will define different measurables together, which I will analyse and share with you regularly.
+Based on the goals of your science communication project, we will together define measurables that I will analyse and share with you regularly.
 Such data will help us understand whether we are reaching your goals and whether the communication project fulfils its purpose.
-These measurables include the following data and numbers:
+These measurables can include the following data:

 • Website visitors and Google Analytics